-Frequently Asked Questions
+seal-questionFrequently Asked Questions

 Common error codes

-• 5xx (Server error status codes): Generally indicates server-side errors, such as server crashes or request processing timeouts.
+• 5xx (server error status codes): Generally indicates server-side errors, such as server crashes or request processing timeouts.

 Error code

-Possible causes
+Possible situations

 Solutions